FOSSBilling/.github/.github/CONTRIBUTING.md

 ### Translating FOSSBilling

-We would like FOSSBilling to be available to as many people in as many languages as possible.
+We would like FOSSBilling to be available to as many people in as many languages as possible. *This primarily applies to the main FOSSBilling project and user-facing interfaces.*

 The software is primarily written in English.
 If you are a native or fluent speaker of another language then we could use your help with the translations.